ManimCommunity/manim/docs/source/guides/deep_dive.rst

 .. warning::

     :class:`.Manager` is an incremental coordination boundary.
-At this stage the renderer still owns its camera, clock, play count, skip state, and file writer;
-    the manager exposes forwarding views of them.
+At this stage the scene captures the immutable session specification before renderer initialization, while the renderer still owns its camera, clock, play count, skip state, and file writer.
+The manager exposes the session and forwarding views of renderer state.
 The scene and renderer therefore still have substantial interplay that later refactors aim to remove.

 The rest of this article is concerned with the last line in our toy example script::